-A great way to use your Thanksgiving leftovers!
-Or if if it's not even close to Thanksgiving, a great appetizer any time of the year!
+A great way to use your Holiday leftovers!
+Or if if it's not even close to a Holiday, a great appetizer any time of the year!

 One note, make sure your stuffing and mashed potatoes are COLD before you start rolling them into balls.
 Otherwise, it's nearly impossible.
 Leave them in the fridge overnight.
 You could even put them in the freezer for 15 minutes to let them firm up.

 You basically want to scoop out about 1 Tbsp worth of the stuffing mixture, and then use about 3 Tbsp worth of mashed potatoes to wrap around the stuffing ball.
 Then we'll just coat them in some flour, vegan buttermilk and breadcrumbs.
 I recommend only adding a bit of breadcrumbs to the bowl at a time, since they can get clumpy.
 This way you can add fresh breadcrumbs with no clumps as you go.

 And yes, you can Air Fry these!
 Just spray them with some cooking spray and air fry at 350 for 5-6 minutes, then spray and flip them, and repeat that process until they are cooked to your liking!

 If you are looking for recipes for Stuffing, Mashed Potatoes or Gravy, check out THIS RECIPE for my Vegan Moist Maker!

 If you are interested in recommendations for Kitchen Gear, Spices & Pantry Items, or what I use for my Photos and Videos, please click HERE!

 This post contains affiliate links, at no additional cost to you!
 Anything I earn will be put back into making recipes and videos for y'all.
 Thanks buds!